clustarr/ansible/README.md

-# ansible playbooks for custar
+# ansible playbooks for clustarr